Scientific Name

 How to Grow and Care

-Aloinopsis can be cultivated in the ground or in a container.
-They will grow in the cooler parts of the year and flower in winter if it gets good light.
-Direct sunlight is essential to bloom well.
-Aloinopsis is probably dormant in summer, so it is usually recommended not to water much in summer.
+Aloinopsis can be cultivated in the ground or a container.
+They will grow in the cooler parts of the year and flower in winter if they receive sufficient light.
+Direct sunlight is essential for blooming well.
+Aloinopsis is likely dormant in the summer, so it is generally recommended not to water much during this time.
 Do not be surprised if they do not grow at that time.
 Although Aloinopsis are better treated as winter growers, they will grow anyway in summer if given water.
 They should be fertilized only once during the growing season with a balanced fertilizer.

-They are propagated by seed or division.
-Unfortunately, Aloinopsis are prone to red spider mites and root rot.
+The members of the genus Aloinopsis are propagated by seed or division.
+Unfortunately, they are prone to red spider mites and root rot.

 See more at How to Grow and Care for Aloinopsis.